fmugianesi/CHROMATIC/README.md

 ### 1. Transform the ChIP-seq peaks .bed file into .npy array
 Use the script '01_ChIpseq_peaks_fromBed_toNpy.py' contained in the subfolder './code/0_ChIPseq_prepro/' to generate .npy arrays from the .bed files of ChIP-seq peaks locations.
 The input is a .bed file, one for each factor you study.
 See the input I used in the application in NPCs in the subfolder './data/NPC/ChIPseq/ChIPseq_peaks/bed/', where the format of the name of files is '(name-of-the-factor)_peaks_ucsc.bed'.
 The ouput is one .npy array for every factor and every chromosome, saved in the subfolder './data/NPC/ChIPseq/ChIPseq_peaks/npy/'.
-The generated file iss named e.g., 'Cbx3_peaks_chr1.npy'.
+The generated file is named e.g., 'Cbx3_peaks_chr1.npy'.

 ### 2. From the .bedgraph files of ChIP-seq tracks obtain the .npy normalized array that later will be combined with Hi-C
 Use the script '02_ChIpseq_tracks_fromBedgraph_toNormalized.py' contained in the subfolder './code/0_ChIPseq_prepro/'.